 We wish to publish work that pushes beyond the predominant Western-centric viewpoints in global policy research and diversify the scope of research to include both macro and micro levels of global governance.
 In doing so, GPNG lays down a challenge to early-career researchers around the globe to meet this need for innovative and transformational research ideas that have both theoretical value and practical impact with policymakers.

-As a part of Global Policy, this new initiative benefits from the guidance of both David Held and Eva-Maria Nag, the General Editors and Founding Executive Editors of Global Policy.
-Building upon this wealth of experience, GPNG’s first edition will be published by Wiley-Blackwell in December 2019.
+As a part of Global Policy, this new initiative benefitted from the guidance of the late David Held and continues to work closely with Eva-Maria Nag, the General Editor and Founding Executive Editor of Global Policy.
+Building upon this wealth of experience, GPNG’s first edition will be published by Wiley-Blackwell in March 2020.

 As an editorial team, we seek to bring to the fore ideas and research that are at the leading edge of policy work regarding issues that are multilevel – local and global, and micro and macro in size and impact.
 Importantly then, as an editorial team, we place no restrictions upon the content of submissions other than their relevance and impact to current and future policy issues worldwide.